 You will first need to fulfil our general eligibility requirements.
-Eligible applications then proceed to the academic evaluation where the student selection criteria is applied.
+Only eligible applications proceed to the academic evaluation where the student selection criteria is applied.

 To be considered eligible for SECCLO, you will need to fulfil these general eligibility requirements:

-Applicants in their final year of study are eligible to apply provided that they will graduate by 31 July 2020.
-If the applicant is accepted to SECCLO, they must deliver a certified copy of the degree certificate to Aalto University by the date specified in the admission letter.
-If the student is not able to graduate or fails to deliver a degree certificate by the given deadline, the offered study place will be cancelled.
+*) Applicants in their final year of studies are eligible to apply provided that they will graduate by 31 July 2021.
+If the applicant is not able to graduate on time or fails to deliver a degree certificate by the given deadline, their conditional acceptance to the programme will be cancelled.

-Our language of instruction is English.
-The applicants are expected to have an excellent command of English.
+Our language of instruction is English, and the applicants are expected to have an excellent command of it.
 The recognized language tests and their minimum score requirements are listed below.

 |Minimum total score